craftcms/docs/docs/5.x/development/graphql.md

 {"data":{"ping":"pong"}}
 ```

+If you get an error, make sure your [public schema](#define-your-schemas) is enabled, and try again.

 ::: tip
 The `ping` test is implicitly allowed by all _enabled_ schemas.
-It is not a guarantee that any particular content is actually available, but does perform authorization when a token is sent.
+It is not a guarantee that any particular content is actually available, but authorization is performed when a token is sent.
 :::

 ### Using the GraphiQL IDE